shapeshed/jekyll.shapeshed.com/_posts/2007-10-22-how_to_sync_ical_and_google_calendar.md

 ---
 layout: post
 title: How to Sync iCal and Google Calendar
-excerpt: A short tutorial on syncing iCal with Google Calendar for free with iCal on your Mac being the master calendar.
+description: A short tutorial on syncing iCal with Google Calendar for free with iCal on your Mac being the master calendar.
 categories: [Apple, Google]
 ---
 ## The setup